 Excessive exposure to loud music may cause damage to your hearing.
 Remember to give your ears a break.
-Earplugs are available from the Action on Hearing Loss stall next to the Pyramid stage.
+It's a good idea to wear ear-plugs too.

 A note on "Noise" - by "Deaf Geoff" Markson, ex-sound engineer to the stars.